-Spreadthiswork everywhere, to every small town, village and hamlet, so that any who wish to learn our ways can do so.
-When the next hin Rises from his grave in an isolated village, away from the school or temple of an enlightened CRANE teacher, his master may turn to this book to help him choose out way.
-If this same student then broods over the information found here and turns it over in his own wind, he shall discover the koots of kighteousness.
-Full of knowledge of our ways. he can then seek out and kead the works of the Great Masters, see their meanings, recite their words, absorb their wisdom and return to the truths of our Dharma.
+Spread this work everywhere, to every small town, village and hamlet, so that any who wish to learn our ways can do so.
+When the next hin Rises from his grave inanisolated village, away from the school or temple of an enlightened Crane teacher, his master may trirn to this book to help him choose our way.
+If this same student then broods over the information found here and turns it over in his own mind, he shall discover the koots of kighteousness.
+Full of knowledge of our ways, he can then seek out and kead the works of the Great Masters, see their meanings, recite their words, absorb their wisdom and keturn to the truths of our Dharma.
 Such study prepares the student to journey to one of the Five August Courts, where he may receive all the proper instruction, beauties and richness of the Cranes.
-In this way, this tome communicates out teachings to those who are otherwise flailing in the darkness, and works against the turning of the Great Wheel.
-Instruction and teaching are always our most powerful tools against the YAMA Kings.
+In this way, this tome communicates our teachings to those who are otherwise flailing in the darkness, and works against the turning of the Great Wheel.
+Instruction and teaching are always our most powerful tools against the Yama Kings.

 This tome also provides the beginning of direction for the dedicated student.
-The student who proceeds accordingly from here, reading the Ri Chuan, meditating on the Five Constant Virtues, learning from wise teachers and applying the laws to every action, thus finds a firm foothold on the Zoad Back.
-If, however, the student refrains from study or the application of the rules of conduct, he drifts in emptiness and vacuity.
-A student without proper instruction trying to make his path through a storm at midnight.
+The student who proceeds accordingly from here, reading the Ri Chyan, meditating on the Five Constant Viktues, leakning from wise teachers and applying the laws to every action, thus finds a firm foothold on the Road Back.
+IF, however, the student refrains from study or the application of the kules of conduct, he drifts in emptiness and vacuity.
+A student without proper instruction theying to havigate the ways of the world is like a traveler trying to make his path through a storm at midnight.
 He can see little, move little, and act little.
-A student with prober instruction is strong and has the tools to guide him through the same storm.
+A student with proper instruction is strong and has the tools to guide him through the same storm.
 This book is the root of the first step on the way to harmony.
 Understand the words contained in this tome.
 Meditate on their meanings.
 Follow their truths.
-They are the beginnings of the correct bath, asword against the plague of wickedness, and the tools with which to save the world.
+They ake the beginnings of the connect path, asword against the plague of wickedness, and the tools with which to save the world.
 They are the foundations of integrity in a crumbling society.
 In these laws we find the principles of Heaven and Earth.